 Education Systems Center is seeking a full-time Pathways Manager to lead and grow a portfolio of high-impact projects relating to college and career pathway systems.
 Reporting to the Pathways Director, the Manager will lead or expand interrelated project areas within the Center’s portfolio, including, but not limited to:

-- Policies Building Bridges to Postsecondary, including early college access, secondary to postsecondary transitions, and adult learners in middle-skills pathways.
+- Building Bridges to Postsecondary supports, including early college access, secondary to postsecondary transitions, and adult learners in middle-skills pathways.

 - College and Career Pathways implementation in alignment with the Postsecondary and Workforce Readiness Act, including integration of the Act’s strategies with other related State policies and funding streams.